Trip Planner

 Best Season for Mera Peak Climbing

 Mera Peak Climbing is a seasonal adventure.
-Spring and Autumn are optimal seasons to take this journey (March-May and September-November).
-During these seasons, the weather is clear, and the scenery of the mountains looks mesmerizing.
-Moreover, the weather is stable during these months, making it a safe period for mountain climbing.
-Many trekkers and climbers often debate the appropriate time and season for mountain climbing and trekking.
+Spring and Autumn are the optimal seasons to take this journey (March to May and September to November).
+During these seasons, the weather is clear, and the mountain scenery is mesmerizing.
+Moreover, the weather is stable during these months, making it relatively safe for mountain climbing.
+Furthermore, October is quite attractive to tourists, as the weather is chilly but not extremely cold, and there is a lower chance of leeches and landslides.

 Mera Peak Climbing Difficulties